 Greenpeace - Greenpeace defend the natural world and promote peace by investigating, exposing and confronting environmental abuse and championing environmentally responsible solutions.
 They are completely independent and use non-violent direct action and people power to change certain governments and corporations.
 Their eco-marquee offered a wealth of information on how we can protect our Rainforests, Oceans, Arctic and how we can eliminate toxic chemicals and fight for peace and disarmament, told by their staff, their mobile cinema and with exclusive Virtual Reality experiences which took festival goers on a journey to the Amazon or Arctic.

 We are fully committed to improving our environmental sustainability and every year we seek to reduce the impact made on our local environment through various initiatives and education.

-Some of the initiatives on site for Chapter 9 include:
+Some of the initiatives we had for Chapter 9 included:

 OFFSET YOUR TRAVEL CARBON

 Did you know that the festival industry is collectively responsible for 14 kilotons of carbon dioxide each year?!
 And the main contributor of carbon emissions at festivals is travel (70% of a festival’s carbon footprint).

 We worked with Energy Revolution to turn those miles into donations towards renewable energy projects.